 Do not read employment contract details

 Some expats assume that as newcomers they are given more leeway when they make mistakes in understanding job details.
-What is the standard office hours or days?
+What are the standard office hours or days?
 What is the standard notice period I should follow if I wish to change jobs?

 Tend to get lazy over Dubai’s conveniences

 The convenience of life in Dubai — coupled with extreme summer weather — drives many expats to feel lazy.
 Meals via food apps are promptly delivered and grocery shopping done online.
-This can isolate expats rather easily instead of taking the opportunity to meet up people and build circle of friends and build business connections and networks.
+This can isolate expats rather easily instead of taking the opportunity to meet up people and build a circle of friends and build business connections and networks.

 Have little or no control over alcohol consumption

-Despite appearing liberal and relaxed, Dubai’s Islamic laws prohibit consumption of alcohol (except in certain areas) and appear inebriated in public.
-Unlike fellow Islamic and the ultra conservative Saudi Arabia, Dubai allows certain places such as hotels and liquor bars to serve alcohol to patrons.
-Those caught violating local laws face legal consequences and may be jailed, fined or likely deported, thus cutting short what was once a promising career as an expatriate.
+Despite appearing liberal and relaxed, Dubai’s Islamic laws prohibit the consumption of alcohol (except in certain areas) and appear inebriated in public.
+Unlike fellow Islamic and ultra-conservative Saudi Arabia, Dubai allows certain places such as hotels and liquor bars to serve alcohol to patrons.
+Those caught violating local laws face legal consequences and maybe jailed, fined or likely deported, thus cutting short what was once a promising career as an expatriate.

 Fail to budget properly

 Imagining a tax-free (until recently) salary can be overwhelming especially to those whose salaries back home are heavily taxed.
 But you’ll soon find out that Dubai’s lifestyle has its ways to keep you from saving.
 Regular indulgence of expensive restaurant bills and exorbitant costs of entertainment can easily drain your finances, potentially leaving you poorer than the time when you arrived.
-Ensure that your bills keep up with your expenses such as household grocery, transport, utility bills and so on, and save extra for emergency fund.
+Ensure that your bills keep up with your expenses such as household grocery, transport, utility bills and so on, and save extra for an emergency fund.

 Go unprepared before getting a taxi

-Dubai is a modern city but not everything in there is modern.
+Dubai is a modern city but not everything there is modern.
 For example, not all taxicabs are equipped with GPS and some drivers are fairly new in the job they often rely on directions of passengers.
 If you are already familiar with the route then you’ll be this driver’s navigator in a complicated road system.
 But if you are also a newcomer, it can be a pretty daunting task.
-And let’s not get into the shift system among drivers who apparently change shifts at the same time.
+And let’s not get into the shift system among drivers who change shifts at the same time.